 Fourthly, Freedom Debt Relief is not available in all states.
 If you live in a state where they are not available, you will need to find another debt relief option.

 Finally, it is important to remember that debt relief is not a quick fix.
 It will take time and effort to make the changes necessary to get out of debt.
-However, if you are willing to put in the work, Freedom Debt Relief can be a great option for getting out of debt.
+However, make sure to discuss potential tax consequences and other questions you may have.

 Freedom Debt Relief BBB reviews